 While smaller in scale, the new works from these weeks nevertheless show remarkable ingenuity.
-BWV 89 uses quasi-ostinato bass to depict perfidia (movements 89/1 and 89/3), the alto recitative (89/2) employs chromatic pitch saturation in the final bars of the vocal part to depict the sinfulness of the human heart, the following aria (89/3) employs has striking melismas of triplets on 'Rache'.
+BWV 89 uses an oscillating ostinato bass to depict God's indecision or (alternatively) his "growling" anger and determination (89/1; see also the ostinato bass in 89/3 for stubbornly unforgiving hearts), the alto recitative (89/2) employs chromatic pitch saturation in the final bars of the vocal part to depict the sinfulness of the human heart, the following aria (89/3) employs has striking melismas of triplets on 'Rache'.
 Cantata 60 opens with an alto/tenor duet representing 'fear' (chorale) and 'hope', respectively.
 In the following alto/tenor aria, the contrast between these emotions is extended to the accompanying instruments (oboe d'amore and violin), whose material is differentiated markedly.
 The final four-part final chorale is interesting for its bold harmonization (Berg used it in the second movement of his Violin Concerto of 1935), even incorporating the chromatically descending fourth in the bass at the end.
 BWV 90 paints a terrifying picture of judgment, especially in the two rage arias for tenor and bass respectively (90/1 and 90/3).
 The latter is virtuosic in every sense with bold unisons of instruments and voices at the beginning of the ritornello, concitato writing, and wild descending gestures of demisemiquavers notes passed from one instrument to the next.

 For the 26th Sunday after Trinity, Bach expanded a Weimar cantata (now lost), with four extra recitatives and a chorale strophe.
-The libretto describes the cataclysmic events of the final judgment, and yielded a highly dramatic work: stile concitato appears in the three movements for bass (two recitatives and an aria: 70/2, 70/9, and 70/10, respectively), with virtuosic melismas and an instrumentally rendered chorale incorporated into the second of those recitatives (70/9).
+The libretto describes the cataclysmic events of the final judgment, and yielded a highly dramatic work: stile concitato appears in the opening chorus (70/1) and in three movements for bass (two recitatives and an aria: 70/2, 70/9, and 70/10, respectively), with virtuosic melismas and an instrumentally rendered chorale incorporated into the second of those recitatives (70/9).